 If you plan to take up the sport, it’s important to get yourself a reliable racket.
-With the right equipment, you’ll be able to practice your technique and improve your game play quickly.
+With the right equipment, you’ll be able to practice your techniques and improve your game play quickly.

 But how to decide which racket is best for you?
 Take a look at the types of rackets in this list.
 Perhaps you’ll find one that suits your style of play.